-On 6th of July, The Matsuri St James’s restaurant launched its new bar offering a divine selection of drinks including Champagne Besserat 2011, White Wine, Albarino Baixes 2011, Red Wine Merlot Santa Ana 2009, Kirin Ichiban Draught beer, Pink Grapefruit Sour, Sipsmith Vodka and Sipsmith Gin & Tonic.
+On 6th July, The Matsuri St James’s restaurant launched its new bar, offering a divine selection of drinks including Champagne Besserat 2011, White Wine, Albarino Baixes 2011, Red Wine Merlot Santa Ana 2009, Kirin Ichiban Draught beer, Pink Grapefruit Sour, Sipsmith Vodka and Sipsmith Gin & Tonic.

 The launch was a success and it demonstrated why Matsuri has been running for the past 20 years.
 Friendly employees walked around and offered a variety of sushi and other Japanese cuisines.
 Manager, Cristoforo Santani said they wanted to launch the bar to revitalize the restaurant.
 He said they wanted something new, so they put in a large bar that offers plenty of seats.
 The bar has a simple and classy look to it with black dominating most of the background and the seat colours.
 In addition, Matsuri hired three new professional bartenders, who do their job very well.
 They were smiling, personable and making whatever drinks people desired.